vargo-james/make-anything/README.md

      You can add additional suffixes if you need to.
 Every source file must have a suffix that is listed in the Makefile.

-## REASONS TO NOT JUST USE A FULL-FEATURED BUILD SYSTEM (with rebuttals)
+## Reasons to not just use a full-featured build system (with rebuttals)

   - It would have to be installed. ['sudo apt-get install cmake' is so hard.]